puppetlabs/puppet-specifications/language/types_values_variables.md

 ~~~

 * When converting from `String` the default radix is 10
-* If radix is not specified an attempt is made to detect the radix from the start of the string:
+* If radix is not specified or set to `default` an attempt is made to detect the radix by
-  * `0b` or `0B` is taken as radix 2
-  * `0x` or `0X` is taken as radix 16
-  * `0` as radix 8
-  * all other are decimal
+  matching the radix prefix against the start of the string.
+  Strings without such a prefix are decimal.
 * Conversion from `String` accepts an optional sign in the string.
-* For hexadecimal (radix 16) conversion an optional leading "0x", or "0X" is accepted
-* for octal (radix 8) an optional leading "0" is accepted
-* for binary (radix 2) an optional leading "0b" or "0B" is accepted
-* When `radix` is set to `default`, the conversion is based on the leading
+* When radix is 2, 8, or 16, the conversion accepts an optional leading corresponding radix prefix.
-  characters in the string.
-A leading "0" for radix 8, a leading "0x", or "0X" for
-  radix 16, and leading "0b" or "0B" for binary.
 * Conversion from `Boolean` results in 0 for `false` and 1 for `true`.
-* Conversion from `Integer`, `Float`, and `Boolean` ignores the radix.
+* Radix is only applicable to `String` conversion, and is ignored for all others.
 * `Float` value fractions are truncated (no rounding)

 Example Converting to Integer